keeferrourke/capitaine-cursors/README.md

 There is also a Windows cursor theme available in `bin/windows/`, though it is not buildable from source due to the broken nature of Microsoft's operating system.
 It also will not receive substantial updates.

+## Notes
+Building the x-cursor theme from SVG source requires a regular inkscape installation.
+If the build script fails, you should probably install inkscape using your preferred package manager :)

 ## License
 Capitaine cursors is based on KDE Breeze cursors, as such it falls under the same license.
 Capitaine cursors is LGPLv3.
 See COPYING for more details.